I’ve been 17 years as

 good it was to have someone like that, of

 that stature, in the environment.
-And its
+And it’s

 been great for us as well.”